Reviews You Can Rely On

 Sound Quality

 The bass range is powerful and precise, a rarity for earbuds in this price range.
-It veers into slightly distorted booms and rumbles rarely, especially during bass-heavy moments like those in “SAME SIDE” by Jessie Reyez.
-For the most part it adds drama without distortion.
+It occasionally veers into slightly distorted booms and rumbles, especially during bass-heavy moments like those in “SAME SIDE” by Jessie Reyez.
+But for the most part, it adds drama without distortion.
+The midrange sounds natural and realistic, bringing a wide range of vocals to life, though low male voices seem to shine the most.
+Instruments also sound lovely, with vivid textures, accurate attack, and agility.

 Comfort and Fit

 The no-frills design is reminiscent of Apple's AirPods.
 The silicon tip sits comfortably without needing frequent adjustments.
-While the stem is slightly shorter than Apple's, it's long enough to easily access the touch controls.
-Overall, they're a reliable, no-fuss option.

 Noise Cancellation